• About Us

 You can also quickly launch the application by typing “Character Map” in the Windows search bar and clicking the first result that comes up.

-Character Map in Windows
+Open the Character Map in Windows

 Click the ≥ symbol to highlight it, and then click Select.
 Click Copy to add the symbol to your clipboard.

-How to type the greater than or equal to sign using Character Map
+Copy the greater than or equal to sign using Character Map

 Now go back to your document and paste the copied symbol by right-clicking and selecting Paste.
 You can also paste it by tapping Ctrl + V on your keyboard.